aam-007/UEFA-CL-Prediction-Model/README.md

 ## Project Overview

 This project implements a machine learning model to predict UEFA Champions League match outcomes using historical data from 2004-2021.
-The model uses a Categorical Naive Bayes classifier to predict match winners and simulate tournament outcomes.
+The model uses a Categorical Naive Bayes classifier to predict match winners and simulate elimination tournament outcomes.

 ---